Skip to main content

 Would create a new law to allow “home kitchen operations” (AKA micro-restaurants) to sell ready-to-eat meals and food.

-Would allow online sales and in-state shipping, if certain requirements are met.
-Would increase the sales limit from $25,000 to $50,000 per year.
-Would increase the annual sales limit to $75,000 for producers of high-priced items ($250+/item).
-Would increase the sales limit each year to account for inflation.
-Would allow a producer to use a… [read more]
+Allows online sales, in-state shipping, and third-party delivery (if certain requirements are met).
+Increases the sales limit from $25,000 to $50,000 per year.
+Increases the annual sales limit to $75,000 for producers of high-priced items ($250+/item).
+Increases the sales limit each year to account for inflation.
+Allows a producer to replace their home address on… [read more]

 Would have increased the annual sales limit from $25,000 to $40,000